Paul Ford

+Briefs multiply, versions branch, approvals are delayed.
+Localisation creates more variants.
 I run the asset pipeline so creative work stays creative and delivery stays deliverable.

 What this looks like

+It seems straightforward: make the assets, approve them, publish them.
 In reality, assets have multiple owners and reviewers.
-The hinges between creative, brand governance, and local markets are where the work gets stuck.
-“Just one more tweak” becomes a slow leak that turns into a flood.
+The connections between creative, brand governance, and local markets are where we sometimes hit problems.
+“Just one more tweak” can become a change too far.

 Where I start

 Define the asset universe.
 What exists, what variants are required, what “done” means.
-People can’t hit a target they can’t see.

 Evidence